sunnyvale-academy/SNY.PRG.JSE.01.01.00/labs/java8/README.md

     double apply( double[] array );
 }
 ```
-Write a class named **ArrayProcessor** with two static methods that return different implementations of ArrayProcessor (written as Lambda Expressions), so as to  process an array in the following ways: find the maximum value in the array, find the minimum value in an array.
+Write a class named **LambdaArrayProcessor** with two static methods that return different implementations of ArrayProcessor (written as Lambda Expressions), so as to  process an array in the following ways: find the maximum value in the array, find the minimum value in an array.

 Methods will have the following signatures: